LisaHackett97/MS1-Dog-Daycare/README.md

     Updated the alt attributes to be more descriptive

 - Image names: I had spaces in names of images.
 These showed as errors on the W3 validator check.

-    Removed spaces from image names and updated file path in the index.html page.
+    -Removed spaces from image names and updated file path in the index.html page.
-    Reviewed names of images on gallery page before running validator.
+    -Reviewed names of images on gallery page before running validator.
 Two of these images had spaces.
 Replaced space with hyphen and updated file paths on the gallery.html page.
-    Checked all images to ensure they were still displaying correctly.
+    -Checked all images to ensure they were still displaying correctly.

 - Element smaller was used on text in the heading and caused a validation error.
     The element was not changing anything on the text and as text looked ok, I removed the ***smaller*** tag.

 - Stray script error on index.html: Was caused by my two scripts being outside body of html.
 Once I moved these inside the closing body tag, it corrected the validation error.

         - Moved scripts on gallery.html and services.html.
 Tested burger menu, and it is still working as expected.

 - Iframes validation error showing if there is text between the iframe tags.
 I had included text to cover if map did not load.

         - to correct validation error: removed text from iframe tag.
 Added a link below map for users to click on

 - Error on contact form button: Input not allowed as a descendant.

         - Removed input element and added class and type to the button.
         - Had to add id to the element in order for it to style as required